Seasonal Affective Disorder (SAD)

 Seasonal Affective Disorder (SAD) is a form of depression that only affects people during certain seasons.

-Traditionally people experiencing SAD will find that the during winter months their mood and energy levels are greatly affected to the point that it impacts on their everyday life.
+Traditionally, people experiencing SAD will find that during the winter months, their mood and energy levels are greatly affected to the point that it impacts their everyday life.

 Common Experiences of SAD